Frequently Asked Questions:

 In my original research (doctoral thesis, 1997), I used a similar culture instrument (called the “Peterson Cultural Awareness Test” [no longer available, sorry]) with similar instrument questions and a similar structure.
 In that study, two of the main methods I used to verify the reliability of the questions were: 1) face-to-face interviews with subjects to verify that the questions were not open to misinterpretation and 2) Pearson’s r coefficient to show that subjects answered the paired items with significant levels of consistency.
 The questions from the instrument in the original 1997 research were later edited and updated for a general professional audience and used in various versions of the PCSI.
 The questions were also rearranged and new questions were added to result in five more meaningful culture scales (not four, as in the original research to design the instrument).

-As indicated above, this original research established a basic structure and approach for questions, but the Peterson Cultural Style Indicator differs from the original Peterson Cultural Awareness Test (no longer available) in several ways: a) it is targeted at a more broad professional audience (not just university students), b) it departs from and expands on the culture themes used in the original basic research (it uses five culture scales, not four), c) the focus of the questions has changed – instead of asking “What do you think the typical [German] person would do in situation xyz?” it asks “What would you do in situation xyz?” and then you can compare your score to the [Germans], and d) the current form of the Peterson Cultural Style Indicator not offered as a research tool, but as an educational tool to help people meaningfully discuss culture topics as they relate to working with people from other cultures.
+As indicated above, this original research established a basic structure and approach for questions, but the Peterson Cultural Style Indicator differs from the original Peterson Cultural Awareness Test [no longer available] in several ways: a) it is targeted at a more broad professional audience (not just university students), b) it departs from and expands on the culture themes used in the original basic research (it uses five culture scales, not four), c) the focus of the questions has changed – instead of asking “What do you think the typical [German] person would do in situation xyz?” it asks “What would you do in situation xyz?” and then you can compare your score to the [Germans], and d) the current form of the Peterson Cultural Style Indicator is not offered as a research tool, but as a basic educational tool to help people meaningfully discuss culture topics as they relate to working with people from other cultures.

 Q: Where do the numbers come from?

 The country rankings in PCSI are my professional estimates based on a broad literature review encompassing the insights of a wide variety of researchers, writers, thinkers, practitioners, and country natives in academics, international business and in the cross-cultural field.